 - Students will show evidence of having completed an intellectually challenging curriculum.

 - Students will demonstrate an appreciation of cultural and artistic performance.

 - Students will develop a sense of social responsibility toward their community.

 - Students will demonstrate leadership in academic endeavors, service learning and/or co-curricular activities.

-For further information concerning the Honors Program at Doane College, contact the Vice President for Academic Affairs or the director of the Honors Program.
+For further information concerning the Honors Program at Doane University, contact the Vice President for Academic Affairs or the director of the Honors Program.

-Doane College does not offer majors in many of the pre-professional programs, but it does provide foundation courses for future study at other institutions.
-Students who are enrolled in pre-professional programs at Doane for two or three years and complete their Doane degree elsewhere must complete all Doane Core Connection courses prior to transferring and the interterm requirement as follows:
+Doane University does not offer majors in many of the pre-professional programs, but it does provide foundation courses for future study at other institutions.
+Students who are enrolled in pre-professional programs at Doane for two or three years and complete their Doane degree elsewhere must complete all Doane Core Connection courses prior to transferring.

 Students completing the three-year pre-professional program at Doane before transferring to the engineering school of their choice may graduate from Doane by successfully completing the first year of engineering school and all other Doane graduation requirements.
 Students maintaining a 3.0 GPA at Doane are guaranteed admission into affiliated programs at Columbia University, University of Minnesota Twin Cities, and Washington University.
 Students also have the option of pursuing a graduate degree in engineering.
 Participants in the dual degree program can often complete the M.S. degree with one additional year of study at the engineering school.